carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/configure_bootcamp/README.md

 * Prod and Dev Clusters
  * Installing and creating a MetalLB configuration
- * Initialize and configure a 2nd k8s cluster (nodes rhel5 and rhel6)
+ * Initialize and configure a dev k8s cluster (nodes rhel5 and rhel6)
  * Upgading k8s to 1.18
 * Prod Cluster Only
  * Add rhel4 as a worker node to the production k8s cluster